Consistency

 Causal consistency

 Causal consistency guarantees that if a read or write depends on the effects of a previous write then the causal order between them will be respected.
-However, if two operations are concurrent and have not seen each other, then it’s fine for them to be applied in any order.
-It also implies that you read your own writes, as per the Jepsen Consistency diagramme below:
+However, if two operations are concurrent and have not seen each other, then it's fine for them to be applied in any order.
+It also implies that you read your own writes.
+As per the Jepsen Consistency diagramme below:

 CRDTs